 Pro-TipIt doesn’t matter if your work history isn’t great, you can still write a stand-out resume.
 Go through the job listing carefully; pick out the skills they want and the “must-have” requirements and target your accomplishments at these.
 Having a strong resume objective statement is going to help a lot too, here’s how to write a great resume.

-So far, we’ve given you all the information you need to put together a really strong employment history section for your resume.
+So far, we’ve given you all the information you need to put together a solid employment history section for your resume.
 But there’s plenty of room for error when writing the section too.
 Read on to understand what not to do in your work history section for your resume.

 Everything that goes on your resume is important, but you really should pay special attention to your work experience section.
 Make sure that you tailor it as close as possible to the job you’re applying for and get it in the right place and right format on your resume.